robrich/docker-hands-on-workshop/05-A-bigger-site/start/README.md

 Option 1: Build your app
 ------------------------

-1. Fire up your favorite IDE
+1. Fire up your favorite IDE.
-2. Build a quick sample website
+2. Build a quick sample website.
-3. Build a quick api
+3. Build a quick api.
-4. Build a Dockerfile for each
+4. Build a Dockerfile for each.
-5. Run both containers
+5. Run the api container.
+6. Get the IP address of the api container using `docker container list` and `docker container inspect --format "{{ .NetworkSettings.IPAddress }}" ...` replacing `...` with the container id or name.
+7. Change the website's url to the api.
+8. Run the website container.

 Option 2: Build my app